EricRBomb/UnseenGodot/README.md

 Since the 2D scene editor is not accessible, creates a new window that allows editing of scenes in a spread sheet style allowing you to move them around.
 Does not allow editing of TileMap layers, but does report if a tile is detected in your space, and tells you if collision or not is enabled.
 Not strictly needed, as through code and setting of control nodes as children you can make almost any game, but certain games this will be much nicer.

+### Unseen Inspector
+Reorganizes insepctor and adds commands on CTLR Left/Up/Right to make navigating it eaiser

 ### Step Logger
 When active, logs actions in rawlogs.txt, for reporting of issues/trouble shooting, and guide making.